gremo/react-directus/README.md

 );
 ```

-### TypeScript

-> **Note**: You can use the optional generic collection type for Directus, as described in the [Directus documentation](https://docs.directus.io/reference/old-sdk.html#typescript).
-This allows you to provide a more specific type when working with collections in TypeScript.
+With **TypeScript**, you can use the optional generic collection type for Directus, as described in the [TypeScript documentation](https://docs.directus.io/reference/old-sdk.html#typescript):

 ```tsx
 import { App } from './App';